tony/watching-testrunner/README.md

 # Why

-Because unit testing is even more fun
+Because unit testing is way more fun

 - when you don't have to switch out of your editor to get feedback from unit tests.
-- the shorter the feedback period is till you get feedback from your tests.
+- when the feedback period from a change to feedback from your tests is shorter.

-I've seen the usefullness toying with rubys autotest command, so I pestered Felix to build something like this, and after using it for about a two years, I finally got around to packaging it. :-)
+I've seen the usefullness of a tool like this when toying with rubys autotest command, but didn't like the complications of getting that highly optimized code to work with setups like VMs and Docker Containers where file system notifications don't reliably work.

+So this skips all the optimizations and just uses the simplest possible algorithm - iterate all files and see what changed.
+And that works surprisingly well.

-In addition to that it's brain dead simple, has no dependencies and is _really_ small.
+In addition to that it's dead simple, has no dependencies and is _really_ small.

 # Usage